kuhumcst/korp-setups/korp/README.md

 yarn build
 yarn start:dist
 ```

+NOTE: the `config.js` must contain a valid `korpBackendURL` endpoint.
+For the CST production system this value is `https://alf.hum.ku.dk/korp/backend`, but when running the system locally it must refer to `localhost:1234` instead.
+Changing this value requires explicitly restarting the affected container, rebuilding will not be enough as only changing `config.js` means the image is still identical.

 The ideal development loop consists of running the backend service in a Docker container, while making changes to the frontend project and then copying the relevant files to `korp/frontend/app/` in this project.
 For production systems, the frontend Dockerfile should point to the latest stable git commit and the `docker-compose.yml` in this outer directory should be used to run the full system (backend + frontend services).